Looking for support for your finance function? Book a time with an expert.

 Retail Businesses:

-Typically operate with 60-90 day cycles, balancing inventory turnover with customer payment terms and supplier relationships.
+Most retail businesses show a 60-90 day cycle.
+They have to balance their inventory turnover with customer payment terms and other supplier relationships.

 Manufacturing: